 I have a serious issue with keeping up appearances, or, the way it’s popular among artists, “Fake it until you make it”.
 This implies that to get anywhere you have to play pretend, dress a certain way, avoid this or that subject, go to all the parties (“the parties are where all the business happens, man!”), always be ready to speak about how great you are and how your art is gonna change the world.
 Writing this already got me wound up.

 All these “suggestions” and “guidelines” of “how to succeed” (notice the great number of irony quotation marks here) make me laugh and think “how the heck did I end up in this art thing?”, then I remember it was because I care about my work and not my looks.
 I grew up hearing “if you love what you do, work will come your way” from my parents and, honestly, that is one of the truest things in life.
 Not “if you pretend to care, people will care”.

 It’s not healthy and it’s hard to break through.
-I’m happier with my small victories than doing things I don’t agree with in the hopes of being picked up to fame and fortune.
+I’m happy with my small victories.
+Happier than doing what I don’t agree in the hopes of fame and fortune.
 I couldn’t care less about fame.

 You must be logged in to post a comment.